 Stakeholder Capitalism Definition Published by EEA

 A debate has erupted at the highest level of business and politics about a subject with no formal definition in any dictionary.
 The Enterprise Engagement Alliance solicited input on a definition to help clarify the debate going forward and, following a comment period, has published a formal definition to help provide a framework for more productive discussion.
 The concept of Stakeholder Capitalism is completely non-partisan as it does not require government involvement.
+For a complete primer on Stakeholder Capitalism, click here.

 “Stakeholder Capitalism seeks to create shareholder returns only by creating value for society – customers, employees, suppliers, communities, and the environment.”
 This is the formal definition established by the Enterprise Engagement Alliance after a four-week comment period.